bwright70/Guide-to-Legos/Dome.md

 3. The stud connection points

 The reason that the dome is dimensioned to a height of #Height(9.7mm) - #Unit(1.5mm) is because otherwise the dome would be an extra #Unit(1.5mm) tall.

+I was initially confused as to why I had made